 A surprising observation was the improved training error in the interpretable model compared to the deep learning model in some cases.
-In test case 1 (EMNIST), the mean and peak training errors were reduced by NN-driven and data-driven interpretable models, and in test case 5 the data-driven interpretable model reduced both mean and peak training errors.
+In test case 1 (EMNIST), the mean training errors were reduced by NN-driven and data-driven interpretable models, and in test case 5 the datadriven interpretable model reduced the mean and point-wise peak training errors.
 Also, in some other cases (e.g., test case 3), the maximum training error was reduced.
-Training error improvement by the NNdriven interpretable model observed in certain cases was a particularly unprecedented result that could be attributed to the smoothing effect in functional linear models, which has been well studied in the context of kernel smoothing [31,53].
-It should be noted that in evaluating the training errors, all of the training data that were randomly split into training and validation were used.
+In-distribution generalization (validation) results shown in the Appendix (Sec 6.2) demonstrated further improvements in the interpretable model performance compared to the deep learning counterpart.
+Training error improvement by the NN-driven interpretable model observed in certain cases was a particularly unprecedented result that could be attributed to the smoothing effect in functional linear models, which has been well studied in the context of kernel smoothing [32, 55].
 Except for test case 4, the interpretable models consistently exhibited reduced test error across all cases.
 This suggests that interpretable models have the potential to enhance predictive accuracy and generalize well to unseen data, showcasing their effectiveness in improving model performance.

 A notable characteristic of our proposed framework is its inherent flexibility.
 Our interpretable model could be built either based on the neural network predictions (NN-driven) or the training data without the need for a neural network (data-driven).
-The former is preferred when an interpretation of a black-box neural network model is desired, while the latter is preferred where improved accuracy (particularly improved OOD generalization) is desired.
+The former is preferred when an interpretation of an opaque neural network model is desired, while the latter is preferred where improved accuracy (particularly improved OOD generalization) is desired.
 Our framework also shares many of the advantages offered by other operator learning models.
-For instance, similar to neural operators our framework once trained could be used to evaluate the solution at any desired input location, rather than being restricted to fixed locations as in traditional neural networks [34].
-It has been shown in prior operator learning work with DeepONets that a small amount of data can improve their generalization error [68].
-It has also been demonstrated that sparsity promoting neural network architectures can have good performance with small training data [65, 69].
+For instance, similar to neural operators our framework once trained could be used to evaluate the solution at any desired input location, rather than being restricted to fixed locations as in traditional neural networks [35].
+It has been shown in prior operator learning work with DeepONets that a small amount of data can improve their generalization error [74].
+It has also been demonstrated that sparsity promoting neural network architectures can have good performance with small training data [71,75].
 Our proposed interpretable model promotes a sparse solution to the operator learning problem, and therefore even just a small amount of OOD training data is expected to even further improve its OOD generalization, which should be investigated in future work.